Dre Campbell Farm

 Companions such as basil, coriander, parsley, dill, and calendula help repel pests from your asparagus.

-Tomatoes are another well-known companion plant for asparagus, as they help repel asparagus beetles.
+Tomatoes are a popular companion plant for asparagus.
+They help keep asparagus beetles away.

 Pests and Diseases